cpt-waffle/lhl-lectures/w04d01-Intro-to-CSS/NOTES.md

  - Semantic Tags
  - Intro to CSS
  - Inline Styles
+ - Style elements
  - Selectors & Specificity
  - Devtools
- - Style elements
  - Box Model and Box Sizing
+ - CSS Resets
  - External Stylesheets
- - CSS Resets
+ - Flexbox intro!

-## --------------------------------------- ##

-### Browser
+### Your Browser

-HTML - the skeleton of your website, (semantics for your infomation displayed on site) CSS  - Cascading Style Sheets, styling your page ( styling your elements on the page..)
+HTML -  the skeleton of your website ()
+CSS  -
-JS   - functionality (datafetching, event listenings, logic, etc)
+JS the visual looks of your website    -  functionality of an app or website (datafetching, loading, event listners)

+### HyperText Markup Language

-### HTML
+### Cascading stylesheets

-Any HTML element can have unlimited number of children ANY html element can have unlmited number of siblings any html Element can only HAVE 1 parent